 How do you clean your hands if you don’t have soap and water?

 JAM Water Services assesses the best course of action for a specific community.
 This may be in the form of drilling a borehole, rehabilitating an existing water well or rain-water harvesting.
-Our Community services include the implementation of Water, Sanitation and Hygiene programs (WASH).
-Throughout the Coronavirus pandemic, JAM has focused on provision of non-food items such as soap, sanitizer and containers for tippy-taps in order to ensure that handwashing is possible.
+Our Community services include the implementation of Water, Sanitation, and Hygiene programmes (WASH).
+Throughout the Coronavirus pandemic, JAM has focused on the provision of non-food items such as soap, sanitizer, and containers for tippy-taps in order to ensure that handwashing is possible.
 At food distributions across Africa, JAM’s teams have also provided WASH training in order to drive home the importance of handwashing.

 In vulnerable populations such as refugee camps and poor communities, many already suffer from weakened immune systems so hand hygiene is essential.

 “More than four billion cases of diarrhoea cause 2.2 million deaths – mostly children under the age of five.”
 (UNICEF).

 This is preventable.
 JAM remains committed to providing clean water and promoting hand hygiene in all our areas of operation.
 We cannot do it alone and we must urgently expand our reach.

 Global CEO and Co-founder

 Partner with JAM this Global Handwashing Day